Currently reading: The new cars of 2024 worth waiting for

 Ferrari hasn’t said what form its first EV will take, but it will feature in-house batteries, motors and electronics.
 The CEO has driven a prototype but would only say: “I like it a lot.”

-The Italian cousin of the ë-C3 will hark back to its 1980 progenitor with retro design and a simple kit offering.
-It will also offer both combustion and electric powertrains and should undercut the £28,195 Fiat 500 EV.
+The Italian cousin of the Citroën ë-C3 will hark back to its 1980 progenitor with retro design and a simple kit offering.
+Its set-up comprises of a 44kWh battery and a 111bhp single electric motor, returning 199 miles of range.
+It will also offer combustion-engined powertrains.

-Everything we know about the new Fiat Panda
+Everything we know about the new Fiat Grande Panda

 Fiat Topolino